haaakez/fractal-audio-viz/README.md

 ## troubleshooting

-- **Audio file not found:** pass the path as the first argument, for example `python3 visualizer.py "Music/track.mp3"`.
+- **audio file not found:** pass the path as the first argument, for example `python3 visualizer.py "Music/track.mp3"`.
-- **Native renderer unavailable:** run `nix-shell` followed by `make`.
+- **native renderer unavailable:** run `nix-shell` followed by `make`.
 Deep renders cannot use the Python fallback beyond its supported range.
-- **Centre precision error:** use `--list-points`, lower `--max-zoom`, or pass the full decimal coordinates.
+- **centre precision error:** use `--list-points`, lower `--max-zoom`, or pass the full decimal coordinates.
 Only use `--allow-underspecified-center` when the exact deep target is not important.
 - **Demucs error:** use `--separation none` for full-mix control, or install Demucs and keep `--separation auto`/`demucs`.
-- **Hardware encoder error:** leave `--codec auto` enabled so the complete hardware path is probed at the requested output size and `libx264` is validated as a fallback when necessary.
+- **hardware encoder error:** leave `--codec auto` enabled so the available hardware path is probed at the requested output size and `libx264` is validated as a fallback when necessary.
-- **Alternate formula is slow at extreme depth:** the Mandelbrot e150+ path uses the validated native BLA implementation; Julia, Burning Ship, and Tricorn use a correctness-oriented Python perturbation fallback for deep boundary targets.
+- **alternate formula is slow at extreme depth:** the Mandelbrot e150+ path has the native BLA accelerator.
+Julia, Burning Ship, and Tricorn use the slower Python perturbation fallback for deep boundary targets.
 - **GUI will not start:** install GTK3 and PyGObject for the system Python, or enter the supplied `nix-shell`.
 Headless CLI renders do not need GUI dependencies.